EudyContreras/Chronox.NetCore/README.md

 #### Result ####

 A `ChronoxResult` contains the result data extracted by the parser.
 The result obtain from a parsing operation is of type `IChronoxExtraction`.
 A result may contain many different extractions.
-In the case of none exact parsing a `ResultWrapper` is returned which contains the data extracted if any.
-In the case of **exact parsing** a predetermined extraction type is returned.
-The extraction contains the following properties
+In the case of none exact parsing when calling the `ChronoxParser.Parse` a `ResultWrapper` is returned which contains the data extracted if any.
+In the case of **exact parsing**, a predetermined extraction type is returned.
+The extraction contains the following properties:

-* `RetultType` The type of the extraction which could be a `DateTime`, `TimeSpan`, etc
+* `RetultType` The type of the extraction which could be a `DateTime`, `TimeSpan`, etc.
 * `ProcessedString`  The string after it has been processed which is stripped of the extraction areas.
-* `Original` The original string which was passed to the parser
+* `Original` The original string which was passed to the parser.
-* `Extraction`  The actual extraction or representation of the parsed data
+* `Extraction`  The actual extraction or representation of the parsed data.
-* `StartIndex`  The start index at which the extraction happened
+* `StartIndex`  The start index at which the extraction happened.
-* `EndIndex`  The end index at which the extraction happened
+* `EndIndex`  The end index at which the extraction happened.

 #### Result interpratation ####

+The following code shows a scenario where a reference date is used.
+The parser will then attempt to parse the input and return a result relative to the passed reference date.

+Given the following case:

 ```c#